Home > Remove Duplicate Photos > How to Delete Duplicate Photos on Mac in All macOS Versions

 Step 5.
 View the found duplicate photos.

 When the scan is complete, the results window will appear.
 Its Image tab displays exact duplicate photos.
-The Similar Image tab displays non-exact duplicates and near duplicates.
+The Similar Image tab displays similar photos.

 There are three view modes.
 The first one allows you to conveniently preview photos side by side.
 The other modes allow you to preview photos and view photo information like a photo’s location, size and resolution.